 Some consumers prefer the taste of certain bottled water.
 Bottled water may provide a vital alternative source during emergency situations.
 If your local tap water does not meet EPA standards, your water supplier must notify you by newspaper, mail, radio, TV or hand-delivery.
 In these cases, you may be advised to drink bottled water for a period of time.
 Visit our Water Emergencies page

+for more information.
 If you have a severely compromised immune system, you may have different health concerns than the general population.
 Consult with your physician about your drinking water needs before choosing tap or a particular brand of bottled water.

 The FDA has established regulations